plone/plone.testing/README.txt

 See the `zope.component`_ documentation for details about how to use these.

 When registering global components like this, it is important to avoid test leakage.
 The ``cleanup`` mechanism outlined above can be used to tear down the component registry between each test.
+See also the ``plone.testing.zca.UNIT_TESTING`` layer, described below, which performs this cleanup automatically via the ``testSetUp()``/``testTearDown()`` mechanism.

-Alternatively, you can "stack" a new global component registry using the ``zca.pushGlobalRegistry()`` and ``zca.popGlobalRegistry()`` helpers.
+Alternatively, you can "stack" a new global component registry using the ``plone.testing.zca.pushGlobalRegistry()`` and ``plone.testing.zca.popGlobalRegistry()`` helpers.
 This makes it possible to set up and tear down components that are specific to a given layer, and even allow tests to safely call the global component API (or load ZCML - see below) with proper tear-down.
 See the layer reference below for details.

 Loading ZCML
 ------------